 Many of our customers have confessed that they feel hugged using Kocoono™, and their Kocoono™ becomes an inseparable night companion!

-There are a whole variety of Weighted Blankets on the Market available now.
+There are a whole variety of Gravity Blankets on the Market available now.
 We think that a Weighted blanket should have at least three basic characteristics.

 1. We recommend choosing a Weighted Blanket with channel stitching or grid-like stitching to have the weighted element equally distributed to get the benefits of the Deep Pressure Therapy over all your body's pressure points.
 This kind of stitching will stop your Weighted Blanket from hanging over the sides of the bed or the weight' pooling to one side of the blanket.

 2. We also recommend choosing a machine washable Weighted Blanket.
 Some Gravity Blankets don't come with a washable cover, and you have to buy them separately.
 Most washing machine especially in Ireland and the UK are not able to handle the heavy load of a weighted blanket which can weigh up to 9kg.
 Kocoono Weighted Blankets come with washable covers already!